Biology (BIOL)

 An introduction to the science of human nutrition.
 Consideration is given to the chemical nature and functions of the major groups of nutrients, the function of the digestive system, energy metabolism and balance, weight control, and nutrition for fitness.
 Human nutrition during the life span is also addressed.
 Prerequisites: BIOL 150; and CHEM 101 or CHEM 111; or instructor permission.

 BIOL 301.
-General Ecology.
+GENERAL ECOLOGY.
 (3 Credits)

 An introduction to basic ecological principles and their relationships to natural systems.
 Human impact on the natural systems is assessed.
 Prerequisites: BIOL 150 and BIOL 151.
 Prerequisite or corequisite: ENG 103.
 Or instructor permission.